 Who Does Aid Help?
-Examining Heterogeneity in the Effect of Student Aid on Achievement
+Examining Heterogeneity in the Effect of Grant Aid on Achievement

 40 Pages Posted: 14 Aug 2018 Last revised: 8 Jun 2020

 Date Written: March 7, 2019

-Does financial aid impact achievement differently for low- and high-income students?
-I exploit the eligibility requirements of a state merit-aid program that awards additional funds to merit aid recipients majoring in science, technology, engineering, or math (STEM) fields.
-A triple-difference design, using administrative data from a large institution and exploiting differences over time, by merit-aid recipient status, and by major type (STEM or non-STEM), shows that student aid increases the GPAs and graduation prospects of low-income students by 0.169 GPA points and 10.7 percentage points, respectively, but has little impact on high-income students.
-Additional analysis suggests that reduction in student part-time work may be a potential mechanism for the heterogeneous achievement effects of grant aid by income.
+Does grant aid impact achievement differently for low- and high-income students?
+I exploit the eligibility requirements of a state scholarship program that awards additional funds to merit aid recipients majoring in science, technology, engineering, or math (STEM) fields.
+A triple-difference design, using administrative data from a large institution and exploiting differences over time, by merit-aid recipient status, and by major type (STEM or non-STEM), shows that grant aid increases the GPAs and graduation prospects of low-income students by 0.169 GPA points and 10.7 percentage points, respectively, but has little impact on high-income students.
+Additional analysis suggests that reduction in student part-time work among low-income students may be a potential mechanism for the heterogeneous achievement effects of grant aid by income.
 These results suggest that merit aid programs could be targeted more effectively than most currently are.